jgumoes/RTC_interface/readme.md

 In the future, I'd like to use a chipset with on-board eeprom for storing the timezone and dst offsets, but hobbyist RTC modules will need access to some kind of storage.
 This will probably be in the form of a filesystem interface class.

-TODO: i need to add a toggle for the 1hz square wave output
 TODO: i need to make test files for embedded tests
 TODO: examples!
+TODO: the DS3231 chip has a time fault flag. reading this should be implemented for Device Time Service

 # Theory of Operation